Hyehwa station protests

-The Hyehwa Station protests were a series of feminist protest rallies held mostly in 2018 at Hyehwa Station in Seoul, South Korea.
+The Hyehwa station protests were a series of feminist protest rallies held mostly in 2018 at Hyehwa Station in Seoul, South Korea.
 The protests, which started on 19 May 2018, were against sexism, misogyny, and hidden camera voyeurism (known in South Korea as molka), and aimed to spark reformation of the judiciary system, particularly its handling of sex crimes, which organizers believed favors men.
 The protests were the largest feminist protests in South Korea, reaching 110,000 demonstrators by December 2018.
 Not all protests were held at Hyehwa Station; some were also held at Gwanghwamun Plaza.
 Further protests were held throughout 2019 following other high-profile sex crimes, including the Burning Sun scandal.

 The protests were sparked after a woman was arrested for secretly photographing and doxing a male nude model following a dispute between them during a Hongik University art class.
 Activists alleged the investigation proved there were double standards in the National Police Agency, arguing that police only made a quick investigation and arrest because the victim was a male and the perpetrator was a female.
+It was discovered that the perpetrator had sent an email to the Womad administrator asking for the destruction of evidence, and later turned herself in, making the arrest fairly quicker.

-The protests were met with mixed reception by the South Korean media and public, who mostly agreed with the primary goal of the protests but disagreed with extremist ideas and phrases used by some protestors.
-Male protestors and reporters were not allowed to attend the protests, which were intended for "biological women" only.
-Some commentators noted what could be considered reverse sexism from the protestors.
-The Government of South Korea denied the protestors' allegations of bias and double standards in the police and judicial systems.
-President Moon Jae-in, who was heavily criticized by the protestors for his inaction on feminist causes, also denied bias in the investigative processes.
+The protests were met with mixed reception by the South Korean media and public, who mostly agreed with the primary goal of the protests but disagreed with extremist ideas and phrases used by some protesters.
+Male protesters and reporters were not allowed to attend the protests, which were intended for "biological women" only.
+Some commentators noted what could be considered reverse sexism from the protesters.
+Others pointed out that the protests have lost their original purpose of condemning the police's biased investigation and have degenerated into extreme misandry.
+The Government of South Korea denied the protesters' allegations of bias and double standards in the police and judicial systems.
+In South Korea, researches have shown that younger men do in fact tend to receive heavier punishments, especially when the victim is a woman.
+President Moon Jae-in, who was heavily criticized by the protesters for his inaction on feminist causes, also denied bias in the investigative processes.